opiopan/fsmapper/docs/docs/guide/graphics.md

 The width and height of each glyph can vary per code point based on the bitmap size.
 Additionally, adjusting the origin of the registered bitmaps allows tweaking the so-called baseline or accommodating glyphs that overlap with the previous character when rendering text.

-In [this Lua module](https://github.com/opiopan/fsmapper/blob/v0.9.1/samples/practical/lib/segdisp.lua) used in [this sample script](/samples/c172), we parametrically generate a font for a 7-segment display.
+In [this Lua module](https://github.com/opiopan/fsmapper/blob/v0.9.1/samples/practical/lib/segdisp.lua) used in [this sample script](/samples/c172), it parametrically generates a font for a 7-segment display.
 Please refer to it as an example of BitmapFont usage.

 ### Drawing Text with Font
 To render text, start by setting the font within the rendering context.